 Downtown Nagoya, especially the Sakae district, has all kinds of nightlife ranging from traditional Japanese bars to modern and international live music venues as well as nightclubs.
 The area’s vibrancy attracts not only residents but also partygoers from other nearby cities, mainly thanks to a superb transportation system which make it fast and easy to get in and out of Nagoya.
 City nightclubs usually charge an entrance fee but many venues often have special nights when fees are waived or reduced like on ladies’ nights.
 One other reason why Nagoya is so popular among clubbers is that its bars stay open until very late.

-- Opening Hours: Nightly
+- Opening Hours: 7pm until late

-- Location: Mitsukoshi Building, 3-1-15 Sakae, Naka-ku
+- Location: Mitsukoshi Building, 3-1-15 Sakae, Naka-ku, Nagoya, Aichi, Japan

-- Opening Hours: 18:00 until late, closed on Mondays
+- Opening Hours: Tuesday–Sunday from 6pm until late (closed on Mondays)

 The Elephant’s Nest is a second-floor English pub serving traditional-style pub food.
 Facilities include darts and large-screen TVs showing all major sports.
-You can order draught Kilkenny and Guinness and Happy Hour runs from 17:30 until 19:00.
+You can order draught Kilkenny and Guinness and Happy Hour runs from 5.30pm until 7pm.
 The pub is located a five-minute walk from Fushimi Station and is home away from home for many Nagoya-based expats so expect a warm welcome.

-- Opening Hours: 17:30 until late
+- Opening Hours: 5.30pm until late

 Shooters Sports Bar & Grill